postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 If you're signed in to Postman and would like to regenerate your recovery codes, open your [account settings](https://go.postman.co/settings/me/account/) and select **Regenerate recovery codes**.

 > If you lose access to your device and can't access your authenticator app, select **Use a recovery code** when signing into Postman.
-If you've lost your recovery codes, contact [Postman support](https://support.postman.com/hc/en-us) for help.
+If you've lost your recovery codes, [email Postman support](mailto:help@postman.com) from a registered email address for help.

 #### Turning off two-factor authentication